-Distribution: Distributed on both sides of the Cascades in Washington; British Columbia to California, east to Montana and Utah.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to Montana and Utah.

-Habitat: Coniferous forests at moderate to mid-elevations in the mountains.
+Habitat: Coniferous forests from low to middle elevations in the mountains.

 Conservation Status: Not of concern

 Low semi-shrubs from slender rhizomes, the stems only slightly woody, 5-15 cm. tall.

 Leaves mostly whorled on the stem, lanceolate to elliptic-oblanceolate, tapered to narrow, acute bases; blades 2-6 cm. long, sharply serrate to entire, leathery, evergreen; petioles 5-8 mm. long.